-Bristol — Sakya Thinley Rinchen Ling Sakya Buddist Center, Bristol The Sakya Buddhist Centre was the first Buddhist centre in Bristol and also the first centre belonging to the Sakya tradition of Tibetan Buddhism in the UK.
-Please note that due to Covid-19 meditation classes and study groups are now on Zoom.
-Please check the Centre website at www.sakyabristol.org or email us at email@example.com For more information on the meditation classes and teachings please visit sakyabristol.org.
+Bristol — Sakya Thinley Rinchen Ling Sakya Buddhist Centre, Bristol The Sakya Buddhist Centre was the first Buddhist centre in Bristol and also the first centre belonging to the Sakya tradition of Tibetan Buddhism in the UK.
+Please note that due to various government prohibitions at this time some activities will be temporarily suspended or held online.
+Please check the local centre website for current class programme.
+Listings for Dechen online groups and classes can be found here.
+Click here for the local website.
 Brief History of Sakya Buddhist Centre Bristol The centre was founded in 1977 by Lama Jampa Thaye at the request of his teacher, Karma Thinley Rinpoche.
 Rinpoche gave the name, Thinley Rinchen Ling, named after His Holiness Sakya Gongma Trichen’s grandfather, the 39th Sakya Trizin, Dakshul Thinley Rinchen.
 In English the centre’s name means ‘place of precious Buddha activity’.
 It houses a traditional Tibetan shrine room which was blessed with a magnificent new life-sized Buddha statue, specially made for us in Nepal.
 Lama Jampa Thaye Lama Jampa Thaye, the centre’s spiritual director has given numerous teachings from the Sakya tradition and is recognised as one of the few Westerners authorised to teach Tibetan Buddhism at the highest level.
 Visits by Heads of the Sakya Lineage For 40 years, the centre has hosted teachings from some of the most important Tibetan lamas.
 His Holiness Sakya Gongma Trichen (the 41st Sakya Trizin) has visited several times to bestow profound teachings.
 His sons, Ratna Vajra Rinpoche the 42nd Sakya Trizin and Gyana Vajra Rinpoche, eminent lamas in their own right, are also frequent visitors.
 Alongside these major teachings, the Centre also has a full programme of events, including introductory evenings, study groups, pujas (group meditations) and Tibetan classes.
 The Centre is run by volunteers and funded by donations, administered by Sakya Dechen Buddhism Ltd registered charity no: 1163076.